rmkujala/brainnets/docs/tutorial.rst

   object to a separate python module (something like in `myconfig.py`).
-- After you think you've got everything set up, check the validity of your config dicti using :py:func:`config.check_full_config` to avoid simple, easily avoidable problems.
+- After you think you've got everything set up, check the validity of your config dicti using :py:func:`config.check_full_config` to avoid simple, easily avoidable problems. :py:func:`config.check_full_config` makes a *lightweight* sanity check of the input parameters (i.e. the existence of paths/files are checked, but in general the contents of any files are not validated)

 Basic pipelines
 ===============
 See example data processing pipelines from ``tests/test_run_pipes.py``
-(There they are in form of a test, more explicit examples/demos to become.)
+(There they are in form of a test, more explicit examples/demos to be done.)

 Notes on data input and output
 ==============================
 The file format used internally by ``brainnets`` is Python's pickle_ format.
 This choise has been made to enable easy input and output by avoiding unnecessary file parsing.
 ("pickling" is actually the same as dumping the objects from memory.)
 Most of the time this does not require anything extra from the user.